changeworld/azure-docs.pl-pl/articles/media-services/previous/migrate-windows-azure-media-encoder.md

 ---
-title: Migrowanie z systemu Windows Azure Media Encoder do Media Encoder Standard | Microsoft Docs
+title: Migrate from Windows Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: W tym temacie omówiono sposób migrowania z Azure Media Encoder do Media Encoder Standard procesora multimediów.
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako